 Adoption of Silicon Photonics is Reaching an Inflection Point

-LightCounting releases 6thedition of Integrated Optical Devices Report
+LightCounting Releases the 6th Edition of Integrated Optical Devices Report

 Many in the industry have predicted that silicon photonics (SiP) will enable inexpensive, mass-produced optical connectivity, radically changing the optical components and modules industry.
 Forecasting the timing of such transitions is most challenging.
-Just like with many other radical changes, nothing seems to happen for a while until suddenly the change is here for everyone to see.
-We might be reaching such an inflection point in adoption of SiP and transformation of our industry now.
+Just like with many other radical changes, nothing seems to happen for a while until suddenly a change is prominent.
+We might be reaching such an inflection point in the adoption of SiP and the transformation of our industry.

-Figure below shows our latest forecast for optical transceivers, AOCs and EOMs, illustrating the growing share of SiP-based products.
-It is projected to increase from 14% in 2018-2019 to 45% by 2025, as the market returns to double digit growth over the next 5 years.
-The industry seems to be set for such a radical transition.
-The customers want it and suppliers are ready to deliver.
+The figure below shows our latest forecast for optical transceivers, AOCs and EOMs, illustrating the growing share of SiP-based products.
+It is projected to increase from 14% in 2018-2019 to 45% by 2025, as the market returns to double-digit growth over the next 5 years.
+The industry seems to be prepared for such a radical transition.
+Customers want it, and suppliers are ready to deliver.

 Figure: Global market for optical transceivers, AOCs and EOMs by technology

 Why now?
-It took almost a decade for a majority of customers to warm up to SiP technology and recognize the limitations of InP and GaAs optics in terms of speed, reliability and integration with CMOS electronics.
+It took almost a decade for the majority of customers to warm up to SiP technology and recognize the limitations of InP and GaAs optics in terms of speed, reliability, and integration with CMOS electronics.
 Massive adoption of optical engines co-packaged with switching ASICs and FPGAs seems to be just around the corner.
-Even if it continues to be “just around the corner” for the next decade, there are several optical transceivers on the market now, enabled by 2.5D and 3D multi-chip integration.
-Not all of these co-packaged chips are based on CMOS technology, but the share of CMOS is growing, and this is impacting the optics as well.
+Even if it continues to be within reach for the next decade, there are several optical transceivers on the market now, enabled by 2.5D and 3D multi-chip integration.
+Not all of these co-packaged chips are based on CMOS technology, but the share of CMOS is growing, and it's impacting the optics as well.

 Some of the first coherent DWDM 400ZR modules will also use InP modulators, but a majority will be based on SiP, as sales of this product will start in 2020.
-Apart from Acacia, which is becoming part of Cisco now, Ciena, Huawei, Infinera, Nokia and ZTE also plan to manufacture 400ZR and ZR+ modules.
+Apart from Acacia, which is now becoming part of Cisco, Ciena, Huawei, Infinera, Nokia, and ZTE also plan to manufacture 400ZR and ZR+ modules.
 Most of these companies are likely to use SiP for 400ZR/ZR+ designs.

 More information on the report is available at: https://www.lightcounting.com/products/IOD